 How to tell if a chicken sausage is bad?

-You can tell if a sausage is bad by checking the expiration date.
+You can tell if a sausage is bad by checking its expiration date.
 If you see that it has gone bad, throw it away.
-Although, some packaging contains a “sell by” date instead.
-If this is the case, you don’t have to necessarily throw your food away at the “best by” or “sell by date”.
-Most food can last up to days or even weeks after this date.
+However, some packaging contains a sell-by date instead.
+If this is the case, you don’t have to necessarily throw your food away by the listed best-by or sell-by date, but you will need to use your best judgment.
+Most foods are good for days or even weeks after this date.

 Since this date is not regulated, it’s best to check for signs of your food going bad before throwing it away and wasting it.
-You should look at your package of sausage for signs of spoilage: mold, discoloration, and an off smell can all indicate that a food item has gone bad.
+You should look at your package of sausages for signs of spoilage: mold, discoloration, and a bad smell can all indicate that food has gone bad.

-As we’ve mentioned before in other articles on this blog – don’t let your food go bad.
+As I’ve mentioned before in other articles on this blog – don’t let your food go bad.